Omotaraola/HR-Analysis/README.md

 ## HR Data Analysis

 This Dataset was Sorted from [Kaggle](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set).
-Thanks to Dr.Rich huebner and his teamfor creating and also making the Hr dataset to be available practice.
+Thanks to Dr.Rich huebner and his team for creating and also making the Hr dataset to be available for practice.

 ## Introduction